AmberDaCutie/OldCordV3/README.md

 Since V3 is hosted on my own server at home, I use cloudflared to bypass CG-NAT and have enabled cloudflare's free SSL so the SSL stuff in the earlier configuration is kinda deprecated.

 custom_invite_url is used for invites in the app, so, putting "oldcord.us" will make it so every invite made has the prefix oldcord.us - much like discord.gg, etc.

+There are Google Recaptcha v2 demo site & secret keys in the config example which you may find useful to look at when looking to enable recaptcha on your instance.
+If you'd like to not have recaptcha enabled, just set the sitekey and secret key to "" (blank). <br>
+Also <b>it is highly recommended you change those values if you do plan on using Recaptcha on production.
+Since it's a demo site key, all answers are valid.</b>⚠️

 integration_config is for the in-app connections under user settings, currently only twitch is supported, and you need to make a twitch application which gives you a client_secret to use this.